 Despite the major failure, Amos didn’t give up!
 He continues to be a cookie connoisseur and entrepreneurial example of success.

 Here are three sweet lessons from the original cookie man.

 “I got ahead of my team.
 I forgot there was a team.
 I thought that because I was famous Amos…I had all the answers, but I was very, very wrong.”

-Amos has been very vocal about his mismanagement of his company, and puts the blame squarely on his own shoulders.
-He relied on his own opinion rather than trusting in his team, and as a result the company struggled, was sold through several owners and then eventually acquired by Keebler.
+Amos has been very vocal about the mismanagement of his company and puts the blame squarely on his own shoulders.
+He relied on his own opinion rather than trusting in his team, and as a result, the company struggled, was sold through several owners, and then eventually acquired by Keebler.

-Lesson: Hire people who support your vision and trust them to help you.
-Be accountable to your own mistakes.
+Lesson 1: Hire people who support your vision and trust them to help you

 “Nothing is an obstacle unless you say it is.”

 When he was forced to sell his company, most of his assets and even his name in the late 1980s, Amos didn’t give up.
 He couldn’t use Famous Amos, Wally Amos or any combination thereof in his marketing so he launched the Uncle Noname Muffin company from his new home base in Hawaii, wrote a new book and started on a speaking tour to promote it.
 He generated enough attention to find a partner to grow the company—which became Uncle Wally’s Muffin Company in 1996.
 Eventually, Amos was able to legally re-enter the cookie market and launched the Cookie Kahuna in 2014.

 Lesson 2: Find ways to get around any obstacle in front of you—even if you can’t use your own name